Ichaelus/Github-Classifier/Documentation/Documentation.md

 "Please document three repositories where you assume that your application will yield better results as compared to the results of other teams."
 Hinweise um solche bei uns zu finden:
-* HW/DOC könnte durch Levenshtein Distanz besser sein...
+* HW/DOC könnte durch Levenshtein distance besser sein...
 * ??

 ### Precision vs Yield/ Recall
 We consider a higher precision to be more relevant than a high recall per class.
 When thinking about a user, looking for repositories of a specific class on GitHub, it appears way more desirable if the repositories proposed by us are actually of the right class.
-Making sure every *DEV*-repository is presented to the user, potentially including wrongly as *DEV* labeled repositores didn't seem like the right approach.
+Making sure every *DEV*-repository is presented to the user, potentially including wrongly as *DEV* labeled repositories didn't seem like the right approach.
 As the precision per class goes up during training, the recall will do so automatically as well.
 Emphasising precision while not neglecting recall completely we agreed upon Fscore as our metric.
-With it it's possible to combine both values into one while being able to favor one over another.
+With it it's possible to combine both values into one while being able to favour one over another.

 ## Conclusion
 ### Hard Problem
 Text Classification isn´t easy and the different classes are extremely hard to distinguish.
-So hard in fact, that even we as humans had problems agreeing on the class labels after classifying hundreds and thousands of repos before.
+So hard in fact, that even us as humans had problems agreeing on the class labels after classifying hundreds and thousands of repos before.
 So, if we humans disagree on every second sample, we probably can´t expect our classifiers to perform a lot better that that, especially considering the extreme amount of information per repo.